-Federal case law and court documents are often available online for free, particularly if the case was decided recently.
-Generally, check the website of the deciding court to see if they provide digital copies of their cases.
+Federal case law and court documents are often available freely online, particularly recently decided cases.
+Check the website of the deciding court for digital copies of their cases.
 In addition, the following resources provide free case law.

-While case searching and retrieval through free databases is increasingly achievable, paid services are still most often used to ensure that cases have not been overruled or negatively impacted by later case law.
+Case involves ensuring that cases have not been overruled or negatively impacted by later caselaw.
+Case searching and retrieval through free databases is increasingly achievable.
+However, paid services are still most often used to validate cases.
 Tools that facilitate this case validation process are called citators.
-At present, the best way to access citators for free, is mediated through state and local public law libraries.
+The best way to access free citators is through state and local public law libraries.
 To find a state or local law library visit:

-Many states and localities publish some or all of their legislative materials on their website, so your first stop this type of research should generally be the website of the the state or locality in question.
-Remember, even if these materials are on official government websites, that does not mean that these are official copies of the materials in question.
-The National Conference of State Legislators provides a list of
+Many states and localities publish some or all of their legislative materials on their website.
+Consider starting with the website of the state or locality in question.
+Remember, materials on official government websites, may not be the “official copy.”
+The National Conference of State Legislators provides a list of State Legislative Websites.

 The sources below provide alternatives for hard-to-find state materials.

 Courts are increasingly making their materials freely available online, frequently via the court website.
-At the state level, this is particularly true for state Supreme Courts.
-When looking for state case law, it is often best to start at the website of the deciding court if you have a citation.
+This is particularly true for state Supreme Courts.
+When looking for state case law, consider starting with the website of the deciding court.
 The National Center for State Courts provides a list of state court websites.

 Several government-sponsored websites provide the full-text of U.S. treaties on the web.
 Refer to the list below for date ranges for each sources.

-For free resources on foreign and international law, please see our foreign and international law guide:
+For free resources on foreign and international law, see our foreign and international law guide:

 Google Scholar offers access to many legal documents including patents, legal opinions and journals.
 Use the search box below and select the appropriate options from the dropdown menu at the top left of your screen.

-While many journals are only available on paid databases, open access journals and other freely avaiablle articles are increasingly available.
+While many journals are only available through paid databases, high-quality, open access journals are increasingly common.
 The following sources collect freely available journal articles.

 Secondary sources are also increasingly available online for free.

 Many government data sources are made available to the public for free online.
-Check the websites of any relevant agencies or organizations to see if you can find additional data beyond that found in the databases below.
+Check the websites of relevant agencies or organizations to look for additional data.

 Contact Historical & Special Collections at email@example.com